A Life Behind Miguel's Pizza

 At night, the climbers return to Miguel’s with empty stomachs.
 After downing a pizza (or two), many hang out in the pavilion or basement.
 This is where you will play cards, meet other climbers, and share stories of the day’s climbs.
 Some campers are visiting for the weekend, and others have called the place home for months.

-Sounds like a dream.
+It sounds like a dream.
 Wake up, eat a breakfast burrito, go climbing, play some cards, and wait to do it all again tomorrow.
-I think I’m convinced to spend a couple weeks out there this spring.
+I think I’m convinced to spend a couple of weeks out there this spring.

-Miguel’s does have complimentary Wi-Fi, which is most helpful to keep track of the weather.
-Our last night the tent got flooded around 2am, along with the sleeping bags, blankets, and layers of clothing.
+Miguel’s does have complimentary Wi-Fi, which is most helpful in keeping track of the weather.
+Our last night, the tent flooded around 2 am, along with the sleeping bags, blankets, and layers of clothing.
 If we’d had known, we would have packed a second (more waterproof) tent to set up instead.
 Oops.

 But attempting to sleep in a car that smelled like a men’s locker room was a blast.

-And hell, if you have $300 in your pocket, you could easily live there for a couple months. $60/month for camping?
+And hell, if you have $300 in your pocket, you could comfortably live there for a couple of months. $60/month for camping?
 Count me in.

 Soulful adventurer.
 Probably lost.
 Definitely eating ice cream.